bayesian261/bayesian261/content/post/2023-09-26-data-science-in-health-care/index.en.md

 {{% callout note %}}
 + the extended output shows more significant categories that determine cancer outcome
-+ LG glioma has is the most significant category associated with cancer outcome since its p-value value is `p<0.001` which is less than 5%
++ LG glioma is the most significant category associated with cancer outcome since its p-value value is `p<0.001` which is less than 5%
 + the same applies for `stereo:SRT`
 {{% /callout %}}